A comic about kids for adults. Inspired by the antics of my younger brothers. Simply Click Simply Nick!

 I eventually developed an entire line of comics out of that single Grey Poupon incident.
 I drew most of my earliest strips in class when my teachers weren't looking.
 All of the first comics were done on 3"x5" index cards.
 Initially, the only characters to be introduced in the strip were children.
 Then, in 2003, I introduced the characters of Mom and Dad.
 These were the first and (to date) only adults to be drawn into the strip.

-The principal cast of Simply Nick characters includes Nick, Joey, Danny, Mom and Dad.
-Also prevalent in the cartoon are best friends Penny and Junji.
+The principal cast of Simply Nick characters includes Nick, Johnny, Davey, Mom, and Dad.
+Also prevalent in the cartoon are best friends Raymond, Su-Ling, Penny, and Jaxon.

-Simply Nick has appeared in two editions of Woodland High School's newspaper, The Orange Peal.
-It has also been the inspiration for Ponticello family Christmas cards for many years.
+Simply Nick has appeared in two editions of my high school newspaper.
+It has also been the inspiration for family Christmas cards for many years.

 HOME SIMPLY NICK ARCHIVES THE INSPIRATION